Green industrial policy

 Green industrial policy (GIP) is strategic government policy that attempts to accelerate the development and growth of green industries to transition towards a low-carbon economy.
 Green industrial policy is necessary because green industries such as renewable energy and low-carbon public transportation infrastructure face high costs and many risks in terms of the market economy.
 Therefore, they need support from the public sector in the form of industrial policy until they become commercially viable.

 Natural scientists warn that immediate action must occur to lower greenhouse gas emissions and mitigate the effects of climate change.
 Social scientists argue that the mitigation of climate change requires state intervention and governance reform.
 Thus, governments use GIP to address the economic, political, and environmental issues of climate change.
 GIP is conducive to sustainable economic, institutional, and technological transformation.
 It goes beyond the free market economic structure to address market failures and commitment problems that hinder sustainable investment.
 Effective GIP builds political support for carbon regulation, which is necessary to transition towards a low-carbon economy.
 Several governments use different types of GIP that lead to various outcomes.
+The Green Industry plays a pivotal role in creating a sustainable and environmentally responsible future; By prioritizing resource efficiency, renewable energy, and eco-friendly practices, this industry significantly benefits society and the planet at large.

 GIP and industrial policy are similar, although GIP has unique challenges and goals.
 GIP faces the particular challenge of reconciling economic and environmental issues.
 It deals with a high degree of uncertainty about green investment profitability.
 Furthermore, it addresses the reluctance of industry to invest in green development, and it helps current governments influence future climate policy.